 Approximately 6 weeks prior to the expiry of the licence the operator will receive a reminder to renew it.
 It is the operator's responsibility to ensure his/her licences are kept up to date and not having received a reminder will not be accepted as a reason for non-renewal of licences.
 Renewal will involve completion of an application form, payment of the correct fee, and completion, at the applicants own cost, a half day course which will be based upon safeguarding, disability awareness and exploitation.
-All company directors and partners will be required to undertake this course.
-The half day course is available at Council Offices, Riverside, Lowestoft, West Suffolk College, Bury St Edmunds and the Education Centre (West Suffolk College) at 11 Fore Street, Ipswich IP4 1JW. www.wsc.ac.uk
+The half day course is available at East Coast College, Lowestoft, West Suffolk College, Bury St Edmunds and the Education Centre (West Suffolk College) at 11 Fore Street, Ipswich IP4 1JW.